Studying the effect of phonon coherence and inflow on hydrogen bond formation in the $[(\mathrm{H}_2\mathrm{O})_2]^m$

 \section{Introduction}

-One of the most crucial areas in polymer chemistry and macromolecular biology is the modeling of complex quantum systems \cite{McArdle2020, Albuquerque2021, Baiardi2023}.
-In this field, the creation and breaking of hydrogen bonds, discovered in \cite{Moore1912} and first described in \cite{Latimer1920}, is the most significant kind of chemical transformation.
-Proton tunneling between two conventional potential wells between two molecules creates these bonds.
-External factors can easily affect the creation and decay of hydrogen bonds because they are far weaker than covalent bonds.
-The complexity issue is made worse by the fact that, unlike the molecular dynamics of ready-made molecules, the dynamics of chemical transformations necessitate the presence of an electromagnetic field.
-In recent years, hydrogen bonds in chemical and biological systems have seen a surging interest, for example, in decoherence \cite{Ignacio2023}, in entangled spin states \cite{He2022}, in $\alpha$-helix of proteins \cite{Danko2022}, in liquids as well as in water clusters \cite{Di2018, Yamada2020, You2025}, and in enzymes \cite{Farrow2018}.
-Because of the curse of dimensionality, which causes calculations to become progressively more complex, studying hydrogen bonding presents a significant challenge to computational mathematics.
+One of the most crucial areas in polymer chemistry and macromolecular biology is the modeling of complex quantum systems~\cite{McArdle2020, Albuquerque2021, Baiardi2023}.
+In this field, the creation and breaking of hydrogen bonds---discovered in Ref.~\cite{Moore1912} and first described in Ref.~\cite{Latimer1920}---is the most significant kind of chemical transformation.
+Proton tunneling between two conventional potential wells of distinct molecules generates these bonds.
+External variables can significantly influence the formation of hydrogen bonds due to the relative weakness of these bonds compared to covalent bonds.
+The complexity issue is made worse by the fact that, unlike the molecular dynamics of ready-made molecules, the dynamics of chemical transformations necessitates the presence of an electromagnetic field.
+Recently, there has been a surging interest in hydrogen bonds in chemical and biological systems, for example, in decoherence~\cite{Ignacio2023}, entangled spin states~\cite{He2022}, the $\alpha$-helix of proteins~\cite{Danko2022}, liquids and water clusters~\cite{Mei1998, Ceotto2017, Di2018, Yamada2020, You2025}, and enzymes~\cite{Farrow2018}.
+Recent computational studies have provided detailed insights into the vibrational structure and hydrogen-bond dynamics of water clusters.
+These include ab initio path integral molecular dynamics simulations that explicitly treat nuclear quantum effects such as proton tunneling and proton delocalization~\cite{Mei1998}, semiclassical dynamics calculations capturing anharmonic effects and mode couplings~\cite{Ceotto2017, Di2018}, and comprehensive reviews of nuclear quantum effects in water~\cite{Ceriotti2016}.
+Because of the curse of dimensionality, studying the hydrogen-bonded model presents a significant challenge to computational mathematics.